-- " Reassess the confirmation of investor status as advised or sophisticated.
-If this is not rectified the GAA will consider how best to escalate the issue to protect all policyholders. - " Assess the investment review process of any exceptions. - " Continue to review the administration service levels. - " Assess the future consideration of charging structure. - " Look at the mechanism for policyholders and advisers to receive transaction costs information for underlying investment funds.
+- Reassess the confirmation of investor status as advised or sophisticated.
+If this is not rectified the GAA will consider how best to escalate the issue to protect all policyholders. - Assess the investment review process of any exceptions - Review the administration service levels - Assess the future consideration of charging structure - Look at the mechanism for policyholders and advisers to receive transaction costs information for underlying investment funds

 If you are a policyholder this report is for your information only and you do not have to take any action.
-If you do have any questions, require any further information or wish to make any representation to the GAA you should contact JLT at the address shown on page 5.
+If you do have any questions, require any further information or wish to make any representation to the GAA you should contact JLT at the address shown below: